 You will receive a confirmation email with details of your booking and information about what to bring to your appointment.

 If you can no longer attend your appointment you must let us know.

 You must not attend your appointment if you have any symptoms of COVID-19.

 Whether you have booked, or are attending a walk in appointment, you should report to the reception desk on arrival.

 Results will be sent to you via text message and/or email using contact details recorded at the registration or check-in process.
 The results will be communicated on the same day.

 If you receive a negative test result you do not need to self-isolate, unless you are symptomatic or otherwise indicated by the Stay at Home Guidance available on GOV.UK.

 If you receive a positive test result you must self-isolate immediately and follow the guidance from NHS Test & Trace.
-You will be required to undertake a confirmatory PCR test to make sure the lateral flow test is accurate.

 In some situations, your result may come back as invalid.
 If your test indicates an invalid result you will need to rebook, and be retested at the lateral flow test site.